josiasdelbois/Wireless-Signal-Infrastructure-Implementation/README.md

 ## 🔑 Key Takeaways

-Improved cellular signal reliability on critical floors
+Improved cellular signal reliability on critical floors by %47

 Applied technical knowledge of antenna placement and signal boosting